top of page

 Modern healthcare practices need digital presence that clearly communicates their full range of services

-Rebranding costs money and effort.
-You need to track whether it's delivering results, not just whether it looks prettier.
+Rebranding costs both time and money.
+You must track whether it’s yielding results—not just how it looks.

-Compare new patient numbers quarter by quarter.
-Look for increases that correlate with your rebrand timing.
-But remember - other factors affect these numbers too, so don't attribute everything to branding.
+Compare new patient numbers quarterly.
+Look for increases that align with your rebrand efforts.
+However, keep in mind other factors can also influence these figures.

-Website traffic patterns, time spent on site, appointment booking completions, social media engagement - these metrics can show whether your new brand is connecting with people online.
+Website traffic patterns, time spent on-site, appointment booking rates, and social media interactions can indicate if your new brand resonates with potential patients.

-Send follow-up surveys asking about brand perceptions.
+Send follow-up surveys to gauge brand perceptions.
 Are patients using different words to describe your practice?
-Do they mention services they didn't know about before?
+Are they now mentioning services they previously overlooked?

-Your team interacts with patients daily.
-They'll hear comments about the changes - both positive and negative.
-Regular check-ins help you catch issues early.
+Your team interacts with patients daily, gathering comments about the changes—both good and bad.
+Regular check-ins allow you to address any issues early.

-This is the big one.
-Connect your rebranding investment to practice growth metrics where possible.
-New patient revenue, service line growth, referral increases - what can you reasonably attribute to the rebrand?
+This is crucial.
+Connect your rebranding expenses to practice growth metrics where possible.
+Look at new patient revenue, service line growth, and referral increases—what can you fairly attribute to the rebrand?

 Medical professional completing patient evaluation form on clipboard